nbeirne/aoc-2020/README.md

 These are my not-so-good solutions to advent of code.
+Written in Haskell.

 ## Boiler Plate
 I use the haskell interpreter `ghci` to find solutions.
 I change `parse` every day, and have a function which can be passed into `load`.